 The Green-to-Gold scholarships are awarded to enlisted soldiers who want to receive a college degree and show the potential to be an officer in the army.
 Please contact your Battalion S1 for details.

-Available military science scholarships
+Other military science scholarships

 Available to current sophomores or students entering Graduate School.
 The 28-day summer Leaders Training Course (LTC) will enable you to be eligible for a two-year scholarship that starts in your junior year or your first year of graduate school.
 This scholarship will cover books, tuition and fees, plus provide you with a monthly stipend of $450 as a MS III Cadet and $500 as a MS IV Cadet.
-This year, there is also a bonus of $5,000 for successful completion of LTC.

 When: Various start dates during the summer.